Synotaxus

 Synotaxus is a genus of araneomorph spiders in the family Synotaxidae that was first described by Eugène Louis Simon in 1895.
-Originally placed with the tangle web spiders, it was moved to the monotypic family Synotaxidae in 2017.
+Originally placed with the tangle web spiders, it was moved to the family Synotaxidae in 2017.

 Description

 Spiders in this genus have a long, green abdomen, which extends to varying degrees beyond the spinnerets.
 The carapace is wide and flat, and they have long, delicate legs with the first being the longest.
 The legs and body are both covered in long, fine setae.

 The posterior lateral spinnerets bear enlarged aggregate gland spigots, and the male pedipalp has a stout patellar spur.
 The palpal femur, patella and tibia bear strong, often greatly enlarged, macrosetae.